-As the sole proprietor of RPM Consulting, Ron has helped several organizations obtain funding from government, public and private sources.
+As the sole proprietor of RPM Consulting, Ron has helped several organizations and agencies obtain funding from government, public and private sources.
 Having a long history of involvement in community planning and collaboration as well as extensive experience providing technical assistance to Federal TRIO Program personnel (specifically Educational Talent Search and Upward Bound), after-school and other school-linked services, Ron has an in-depth knowledge of these areas and has hands-on experience of what a successful program entails.
 Additionally, As a performing artist himself, Ron is very familiar and knowledgeable on funding for arts and cultural organizations.

 Ron has provided service on several nonprofit boards, most notably: Coleman Advocates for Children and Youth in San Francisco; the University of San Francisco’s Partnership Academy and the Western Association of Educational Opportunity Personnel (WESTOP).
-He currently sits on Mission College's AANAPISI (Asian American Native American Pacific Islander Serving Institution) Community Advisory Committee.
-His professional affiliations include: Asian Pacific Islander Justice Coalition of Silicon Valley, Asian Pacific American Public Affairs Association (APAPA), Asian Pacific American Leadership Institute (APALI), California League of Middle Schools, California League of High Schools, Generation Engage Silicon Valley, and the Western Association of Educational Opportunity Personnel (WESTOP).
-He is a proud and long time member of the following performing arts unions: the Screen Actors Guild (SAG), American Federation of Television and Radio Artists (AFTRA) and Actors Equity Association (AEA).
+His professional affiliations include: Asian Pacific Islander Justice Coalition of Silicon Valley, Asian Pacific American Public Affairs Association (APAPA), Asian Pacific American Leadership Institute (APALI), California League of Middle Schools, California League of High Schools, and the Western Association of Educational Opportunity Personnel (WESTOP).
+He is a proud and long time member of the following performing arts unions: the Screen Actors Guild/American Federation of Television and Radio Artists (SAG-AFTRA) and Actors Equity Association (AEA).

 Ron has been recognized for his work within the San Francisco/Bay Area community as well as for his work as an educator, having been the recipient of several awards which includes the 2006 Steve Holeman Award for Excellence in the field of Educational Equity presented by the Western Association of Educational Opportunity Personnel (WESTOP), and the Asian Pacific American Heritage Month’s “Local Hero Award” in 2000 sponsored by KQED-TV San Francisco and Union Bank of California.

-Ron's professional affiliations include: American Evaluation Association, the Grant Professionals Association, where he currently serves as the Northern California Chapter President.
+Ron's professional affiliations include: the American Evaluation Association, and the Grant Professionals Association, where he currently serves as the Northern California Chapter President.
 He recently joined California Consulting, LLC, California's largest grant writing firm as a contracted grants consultant where he is the Northern California Coordinator and grant writer.